Civil engineering graduate earns Mentored Research and Artistry Distinction

-Any current undergraduate student in good academic standing with Colorado State University.
+Any current undergraduate student in good academic standing with Colorado State University, and who currently has a mentor in research or creativity.

-Note: Current CSU students have one full academic year from date of graduation to provide proof that the requirements were completed.
+Note 1: Current CSU students have until 2-weeks before their graduation to provide proof that the requirements were completed.
 All requirements must be completed as an undergraduate student.

 The goal of the Mentored Research and Artistry Distinction (MRAD) is to promote and deepen undergraduate inquiry and creativity at CSU, while recognizing student excellence in undergraduate research, artistry, and other creative work.
 The experience and designation allow students to distinguish themselves as undergraduate scholars and artists in their disciplines.
 The program recognizes that exemplary student scholarship encompasses a depth of knowledge in the discipline, strong skills of inquiry, an understanding of ethics, responsiveness to arts and culture (artistry) and strong skills in communication.
 The MRAD is adaptable to any field in which a student wishes to conduct creative scholarship (research and artistry).